Analysis | Biden just set a very high bar for when he thinks he will have achieved unity

 There’s a quote from Biden that gains new resonance with each passing day.
 Shortly before the 2012 election, in which he earned a second term as Obama’s vice president, Biden offered a prediction: Obama would win and politics would change.

-“We need leaders that can control their party,” he said of the GOP’s opposition to Obama’s administration, “and I think you’re gonna see the fever break.”
+“We need leaders that can control their party,” he said of the GOP’s opposition to Obama’s administration, “and I think you’re going to see the fever break.”

 That did not happen then, and it’s not clear why it might now.